9970: ACE Preparatory Academy Charter School

 1. Describe how you will deliver continuous learning opportunities for all students, including special student populations.

-ACE Prep’s continuous learning model is in full-force for all K-4 scholars and school staff alike.
-Our model transitioned to complete online learning on April 6, yet varies slightly grade-by-grade.
+ACE Prep’s continuous learning model is in full-force for all K-5 scholars and school staff alike.
+Our model transitioned to complete online learning on April 6, 2020 yet varies slightly grade-by-grade.
 Although we view this plan as one that will continue to evolve based on our own growth and development, scholar needs, and family feedback, we have embraced the new expectations and are committed to finishing out the year strong.

 Based on responses gathered from a family technology survey, internet access isn’t a barrier to our scholars continued education while away from school.
 Therefore, we made the decision to send home scholar Chromebooks and go fully digital.
 E-Learning days are Monday-Tuesday, Thursday-Friday.
 Wednesday is devoted to staff PD/planning.
-Our current last day of school remains May 29 as originally planned.

 Just like when in the building, instruction from one grade to the next looks a bit different, although we do have agreed upon norms – all teachers begin their days with a Morning Message on ClassTag (see Question 5), each incorporate a combination of recorded lessons and live Zoom experiences, all require proof of work and evidence of learning, and everyone takes attendance with the same standards.
 Additionally, ACE Prep uses IReady for diagnostic assessment in reading and math.
 This computer-adaptive program also serves as an instructional tool in these two subjects and creates individualized scholar paths for learning.
 Every K-4 scholar has IReady expectations for at home use, developmentally appropriate for their grade level.
 Additional instruction is teacher created (either on prerecorded videos or shared in live Zoom sessions) that align to the internal pacing guides and curricular content as intended.